ShrikantTambekar/InterCrowd/README.md

 # InterCrowd
-I have made this website using HTML and CSS, to visit the website
+I have made this Landing Page for Intern Crowd using HTML and CSS